juliacodez/nodered-workshop/content/Sending and Recieving SMS/_index.md

 5. Click the red **Deploy** button in the top left to make this flow live.
 The deploy button makes your canvas changes take effect so you'll need to do this often as you work through these flows.

-6. Now send an SMS to your Nexmo number from your phone, in a few seconds you should see the details of the message in the debug window on the right.
+6. Now send an SMS to your virtual number from your phone.
+In a few seconds you should see the details of the message in the debug window on the right.
 You may need to click the Bug icon to display this.

 ## Sending an SMS in Response
 {{% notice note %}}